01 of 04

 The temperature and pressure (T&P) relief valve is a critical safety feature of your water heater.
 It senses dangerous pressure buildup or excessively high temperature inside the water heater tank and automatically opens to relieve the pressure.
 Without an operational T&P valve, a water heater is at risk of explosion.
 That's why water heater manufacturers recommend testing the T&P valve once per year.
 The T&P valve may be located at the top of the heater tank or in the side... wall and has a discharge tube that extends down toward the base of the tank.
 To test the valve:

-- Place a bucket under the end of the discharge tube connected to the T&P valve.
+- Place a bucket at the end of the discharge tube connected to the T&P valve.

 - Lift up on the lever of the valve to open the valve manually.
 This will release hot water through the discharge tube and into the bucket.